Hsiang-k/demo/demo/demo.md

 # <center><font color=#0099ff size=4 face="黑体">This my first demo in Github</font></center>
 <p align="right" >Designed by 向凯</p>

->This is a quote:hello, it's me!!
+>This is a block quote:hello, it's me!!

 (A link to an external web site) This is my blog URL  [hsiang's blog](http://rujinyu.com)